 Gold Stars: December 19, 2010

 The situation with Ralph Friedgen and Maryland is not a positive one, but if one Big 12 source is accurate – and it’s true that Mike Leach will be the next coach for the Terps – then Maryland deserves props.
 Sure, Leach is controversial (e.g. the Adam James closet story), and he’s also a little weird with his pirate obsessions.
-But one thing’s for sure, Leach can sure build a potent offense, and if he can score a ton of points in the Big 12, then imagine what he can do in a weaker ACC conference.
+But one thing’s for sure, Leach can sure build a potent offense.
+If he can score a ton of points in the Big 12, imagine what he can do in a weaker ACC conference.
 That is, if he does wind up there.

 In a game that could very well decide the NFC East, the Eagles never gave up.
 Trailing 31-10 with 7:30 to go, Philadelphia pulled off a miracle comeback, scoring four touchdowns, including the game-winning punt return for a TD by DeSean Jackson as time expired.